Can I plan my trip to New York during Covid-19?

 Can I plan a trip to New York at a later date?

 In the end, if you can plan your trip to New York during Covid-19 is a personal decision and as outlined here it depends on where you’re from and what you want to do in New York.
 It also can depend on if you or your family members are part of vulnerable populations.

 No one can know for sure how things will progress.
 We’re keeping our masks on and our fingers crossed and hoping that things progress not just in New York but the rest of the world which will allow all of us to travel again freely.

-If you’re optimistic, you can take advantage of great deals to book a trip for Spring 2021.
+If you’re optimistic, you can take advantage of great deals to book a trip for Summer 2021.
 I would investigate what cancelation and rescheduling options your reservations allow for.